 Since the California Consumer Privacy Act (CCPA) became operative in 2020, personal information collected in the employment and business-to-business (B2B) contexts has been exempted from many of the data-privacy law’s requirements.
 That exemption has always been temporary, however.
 While there was speculation that the Legislature might further extend the exemption or even make it permanent, its 2021–2022 session ended without any action taken.

-The employee and B2B data exemption is now on course to expire on January 1, 2023.
+The employee and B2B data exemption has now expired.
 What does that mean for businesses and their CCPA compliance?

 Employee and B2B data were both partially exempted from the CCPA’s requirements.
 With the expiration of those exemptions, the result is that employee and B2B data will be treated exactly the same as any other consumer data, such as from customers, email subscribers, and website visitors.
 To understand what that means, it’s helpful to examine what those exemptions covered.